HenriMrl/SecurityEngineering/Week1_Threats/README.md

 - Credentials for the machine are 'arch/arch'

-- Update keyring in console with ```sudo pacman -S archlinux-keyring```
+- Update keyring in console with `sudo pacman -S archlinux-keyring`

-- Update system with ```sudo pacman -Syu```
+- Update system with `sudo pacman -Syu`

-- Test Docker with ```docker run hello-world```
+- Test Docker with `docker run hello-world`

 # Tasks

 ### Task 1: What measures have you taken to protect yourself from cyber crimes?

-Write a short description of the actions you have done to fortify your defenses towards all sorts of cyber crimes, including possible servers and accounts you have.
-Please keep in mind not to include any specific details, such as passwords or tokens.
+For actions against cyber attacs I am for example using multi factor authentication everywhere if possible.
+I am also using a different password for all of my accounts.
+I make my passwords strong and long enough to protect against brute force attacks etc. I also use password managers if possible, but only of the most popular ones and the reliable ones.

-Have you been a victim of cyber crimes and do you think you could have prevented them?
-For example phishing and malware attacks.
-What could you improve on?
+I have not been a victim of cyber crimes.
+I think I could improve on checking if my accounts have been compromised more often. for example using haveibeenpwned.

-Please keep your answer concise, bullet points are acceptable, but remember to answer atleast all mentioned topics.

 ---

 ### Task 2: Company Security Policy

 Pick two topics from the list below to write a security policy on.
 An effort should be made to include one policy on one A4 page.

 <details>
 <summary>Topics</summary>